Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/benchmark/cg_gemv_jacobi.rst

 Benchmark Random Dataset
 =========================

-If you decide to use randomly generated data for benchmark in step 3, you could skip that step and run the following command with given vector size *N*, e.g. 1024 and maximum number of iterations for the solver e.g. 100.
+If you decide to use randomly generated data for benchmark in step 3, you could skip that step and run the following command with given vector size *N*, for example, 1024 and maximum number of iterations for the solver, for example, 100.

 .. code-block:: bash

     $ make run TARGET=hw PLATFORM=xilinx_u50_gen3x16_xdma_201920_3 N=1024 maxIter=100 deviceID=0

-Here lists the configurable parameters with the *make* command for the benchmark.
+The following table lists the configurable parameters with the *make* command for the benchmark.

 .. table:: Parameters with make command
     :align: center